Want to study civil engineering at Newcastle but don't meet the entry requirements?

-This will provide you with the knowledge you need to progress to one of our three- or four-year Civil Engineering degrees:
+Take a foundation year to develop the knowledge you need to progress to one of our three- or four-year Civil Engineering degrees.

-Newcastle is ranked in the top 10 UK universities for civil engineering in The Complete University Guide 2014.
+Newcastle is ranked in the top 10 UK universities for civil engineering in The Times/Sunday Times Good University Guide 2015.

-Civil and Structural Engineering at Newcastle also ranks in the top 150 universities in the world in the QS World University Rankings by Subject.
+Civil and Structural Engineering at Newcastle ranks in the top 200 universities in the world in the QS World University Rankings by Subject 2015.

-All of our engineering degrees are professionally accredited by the relevant professional engineering institution and both the BEng and MEng provide a pathway to becoming a Chartered Engineer.
+Both our BEng and MEng degrees provide a pathway to becoming a Chartered Engineer (CEng).
 This is one of the most recognised international engineering qualifications.